API DocumentationOpenAPI / JSON Schema Import

 File Organization

-Structure your OpenAPI files for optimal documentation generation:
+Structure your OpenAPI files within the api-reference folder:

 docs/